-TUCSON (AP) -- About 850 students at Tucson High School were evacuated from the school after a threat to the campus was made on Tuesday morning.
+TUCSON, Ariz.
+(AP) — About 850 students at Tucson High School are out of school after a threat to the campus was made on Tuesday morning.

-Rydzak says police didn't know if the threat was credible but wanted to make sure the school was safe.
+Rydzak says police don't know if the threat was credible but wanted to make sure the school was safe.